AlanHietala/HackDayTO2013/README.md

-Alan Hietala's HackDay 2013 App: What's Up Frige
+Alan Hietala's HackDay 2013 App: What's Up Fridge
 ===============================

 This was the first app I wrote for the linkedin HackDay 2013 event.
 It wasn't presented at the event since I had to leave early but I hope people can learn something from it.